Jennette McCurdy rises above childhood trauma with new book - NewsBreak

 Jennette McCurdy is well-aware the title of her new book, “I'm Glad My Mom Died," (Simon & Schuster) is attention-grabbing.
 She also readily admits that she means every word.
 “It's something that I mean sincerely, I'm not saying it to be flippant."

-McCurdy, who co-starred in Nickelodeon shows "iCarly" with Miranda Cosgrove and its spin-off " Sam & Cat " opposite Ariana Grande, hopes readers will understand why she makes such a bold statement,
+McCurdy, who co-starred in Nickelodeon shows “iCarly” and its spin-off “ Sam & Cat ” opposite Ariana Grande , hopes readers will understand why she makes such a bold statement,

 “I hope that readers feel that by the end of it, 'this makes sense.’”